isomerpages/moe-manjusrisec/_cca/Uniformed Groups/Girls Guides.md

 </tr>
 </tbody>
 </table>
-<p><strong>East Division Day</strong>
+<p><strong>East Division Learning Festival, Service Learning @ St Johns, School Recess Engagement Booth</strong>
 </p>
+<p>Such sessions create meaningful opportunities for our Girl Guides to showcase
+their skills, creativity, and teamwork.</p>
-<p>East Division Day is a day where Girl Guides from the East Division schools
+<p>During the East Division Learning Festival, Guides from schools across
-come together to showcase their skills and to take part in friendly competitions in areas such as Gadget Making, Art and Cooking.</p>
+the East Division came together to take part in friendly competitions such as Gadget Making, Art, Snack Making, and Advocacy Booths, as well as to conduct learning booths like the <em>Pipe Cleaner Flower Craft</em>.Through Service Learning @ St John’s, our Guides engaged in projects that promoted care, leadership, and community service, while the School Recess Engagement Booths allowed them to connect with their peers through fun, hands-on activities that encouraged learning and advocacy.
+These experiences strengthened their teamwork, confidence, and commitment to the Guiding values of service, creativity, and compassion.</p>
 <table style="minWidth: 75px">
 <colgroup>
 <col>